mrWh1te/Botmation/README.md

 To get started, check out the [examples/puppeteer-cluster.ts](/src/examples/puppeteer-cluster.ts) on how to set up multiple bots.
 You can use both the Object-Oriented class or go purely functional.
 The example has both.

-You can copy/paste the code locally or clone this repo, install the npm dependencies, then run this command:
+You can copy/paste the code locally or clone this repo locally, install the npm dependencies, then run this command:

 ```
 npm run build & npm run examples/puppeteer-cluster
 ```

-It will build the project source code then run the puppeteer-cluster example linked above.
+It will build the project source code then run the puppeteer-cluster example.

 # Library Development